Pfizer MEVPRO Prostate Cancer Clinical Trials

 • Major surgery or palliative localised radiation therapy within 14 days before randomisation.

-Thank you for considering this clinical trial for your patients.
+Thank you for considering this clinical trial.

 Thank you for considering Pfizer’s MEVPRO Prostate Cancer Clinical Trials.